NSWC Panama City, BYU develop and test algorithms for dynamic multi-UUV bathymetry localization

+“To test these techniques, we are developing a low cost fleet of UUVs based on the Disposable Reusable Expeditionary Warfare Underwater Vehicle (DREW-UV) developed at NSWC PCD.
+These low cost UUVs will be used in coordination with BYU's IVER3 UUVs to conduct in-site testing of the proposed algorithms,” said Dr. Joshua Mangelson, BYU Electrical and Computer Engineering (ECE) assistant professor.
+“We chose this project because it builds upon our expertise in localization and provides ample opportunities for many students to get involved in Navy-relevant research problems.”

+Mangelson runs the Field Robotic Systems (FRoSt) Lab at BYU, which is focused on developing perception, localization, and autonomy solutions for marine robotic systems.
+The majority of FRoSt’s projects are Navy-focused and span various specialties to include UUV cooperative localization, sonar-based mapping and localization for UUVs, autonomous unmanned surface vessel (USV) operation in dynamic littoral zones, and simulation for marine autonomy development.
+NSWC PCD is respected in their field for technical excellence in delivering relevant solutions in the littoral (coastal) regions from the seabed to space.

-Brigham Young University Naval Engineering Education Consortium (NEEC) students conduct ballast testing of a custom unmanned underwater vehicle (UUV) in preparation for multi-agent testing on this project named: NEEC: Active & Cooperative Terrain Aided Navigation Using Inverted-Ultra-short Baseline. (courtesy photo)
+Both, Mangelson's group at BYU and NSWC PCD, have been developing a partnership over several years however, this is the first year of collaborations via the Naval Engineering Education Consortium (NEEC) program and this project is named: NEEC: Active & Cooperative Terrain Aided Navigation Using Inverted-Ultra-short Baseline.

+“We were very excited about this project, as it has cross-cutting Science Technology potential across all NSWC PCD’s mission areas of Mine Warfare, Expeditionary Warfare, and Subsea Warfare.
+Fostering collaborations for undergraduate and graduate research in unmanned maritime systems is a crucial aspect of our talent pipeline,” said NSWC PCD NEEC Director Dr. Matthew Bays.

+“…working on the NEEC project serves as a reminder that [my] scholarly endeavors have tangible real-world applications, directly impacting human safety and national security.
+In addition, having the opportunity to visit our sponsoring naval base and see the similarity in our research and agents we use confirmed…that my research is relevant,” said Kalliyan Lay, BYU ECE PhD student.
+“This experience has allowed me to bridge the gap between theory and practical implementation, igniting a sense of excitement in the idea that even my small advances in research can have impactful effects on the real world.”

 |Date Taken: